Infrastructure as Code (IaC): Terraform vs Ansible vs Pulumi

 Each tool serves a different purpose:

-Many mature environments use these tools together as part of a layered automation strategy.
+Many mature environments use these tools together as part of a layered automation strategy, often integrated with containerized workloads and scalable deployment models.

 7. Security and Governance in IaC